sergioclemente/WorkoutPlanner/README.md

 # Bugs/Feature requests
 Hi-Pri
-- Clutterness in swimming
+- Clutterness in swimming (can i remove the text yards from the text?)
-- Add rest support built in into interval.
-Make it a first class citizen in the Interval/BaseInterval base.
 - Add first letter upper case
+- Add lapcount complexity
+- Update graph for freeride

 Client JS
 * Bundle JS more efficiently